 In addition to the goals and values intrinsic to participatory budgeting frameworks, the Program Design and Review Committee, as a representative of the Metro regional community, is tasked with defining additional program objectives, goals, and values to guide the process in support of the parks and nature bond purpose, principles, and criteria.
-This section discusses the goals and values of participatory processes (grantmaking and budgeting) and the Capital Grants Pilot.
+This section discusses the goals and values of participatory processes (grantmaking and budgeting) and the Community Choice Grants program.